xuankimtran/docs-1/pages/katalon-analytics/docs/testops-april-release-trial-plans.md

 description:
 ---

-Valid email registration is eligible for a 45-day trial of Katalon TestOps Enterprise (Cloud version).
+A valid business email registration is eligible for a 30-day trial of **TestOps Business** and/or a 45-day trial of **TestOps Enterprise**.

 When your trial period expires, you need to purchase a monthly or annual subscription.
-Otherwise, your plan is reverted to the TestOps Free version.
+Otherwise, your plan is reverted to **TestOps Free**.

-## Katalon TestOps Enterprise trial for existing users

-If you are a Katalon Studio user, you are automatically entitled to the TestOps Free version.
-You can submit a trial request for a 45-day trial of Katalon TestOps Enterprise.

 > Notes:
 >
- > You can only register for Katalon TestOps Enterprise using business emails.

-## Katalon TestOps Enterprise trial for new users

-> Notes:
->
-> This trial request is applied for Cloud version only.
+> The trial request is applied for Cloud version only.
 TestOps no longer supports an On-Premises solution.

+## For existing users

-Once you have a Katalon account, you can submit a trial request via Katalon TestOps's website.
+If you are a Katalon Studio user, you are automatically entitled to **TestOps Free**.
+You can submit a trial request for **TestOps Busines** and/or **TestOps Enterprise**.

+Follow these steps:

 1. Sign in to [Katalon TestOps](https://testops.katalon.io/login), and access **Settings** > **Subscription Management**.